 There’s no easy way to compare the actual cleaning agents in two different snow foam soaps.
 They’re all basically just shampoo, and most contain chemicals to enhance their cleansing ability (although some are biodegradable).
 Many come with fancy descriptions like “cutting edge formulations” or “chemically advanced,” but don’t explain why they purportedly work so well.

-In truth, a soap’s specific ingredients don’t really matter as long, as it’s a good product that creates a lot of concentrated foam (like the ones we’ve included in our reviews).
+In truth, a soap’s specific ingredients don’t really matter as long, as it’s a good product that creates a lot of concentrated foam (like the ones we’ve included above).

 What matters more is that they’re a concentrate rather than a straight-out-of-the-bottle product.
 Concentrate allows you to adjust the amount of soap you mix with water; you can use less for a regular weekly wash, or a higher concentration if you’ve been driving in messy weather or taking your off-road vehicle through difficult terrain.